 If you’re looking to call these colorful streets home, reach out to AptAmigo for your own personal apartment expert.
-You’ll get access to the hottest deals on the market and expert local insight— the best part?
+You’ll get access to the hottest deals on the market and expert local insight.
+The best part?
 It’s totally free!

-Related: 13 Best Views in Denver and Pet-Friendly Denver Apartments
+Related: Best Apartment Views in Denver

 RiNo Street Art

-The River North Arts District, popularly referred to as RiNo, was originally established as an artist collective, and has since grown to include hundreds of art pieces.
+The River North Arts District, popularly referred to as RiNo, was originally established as an artists’ collective and has since grown to include hundreds of art displays and some epic Instagram backgrounds.
 This district has flourished over the past few decades and boasts an abundance of restaurants, eateries, bars, and event spaces that now occupy its previously industrial streets.
+Moreover, some of Denver’s most renowned artists have found a home here.
+Stumble through RiNo’s unique graffiti for insight into the lifeblood of this creative community.

-Top Murals in RiNo
+Top Murals in RiNo :

 “Larimer Boy” and “Larimer Girl”